goodylili/MyGoWebAppTemplate/README.md

 ### 🤩 Using Gonew

-Using `gonew` will ensure that you also get additional file and file content.
+Using `gonew` will ensure that you also get additional files and file content.
 Google `gonew` and check the LogRocket blog for a tutorial I wrote on how you can use `gonew` to streamline your apps' development.